 This session focuses on recent changes in land and forest governance legal regimes at both national and local levels.
 The state claims these changes are necessary for ease-of-doing-business in resource rich areas, but which sabotage the long Adivasi tradition of sustainable governing of agrarian and forest land and resources (“jal, jangal, jameen”), much of it as common lands.
 Therefore, as our speakers will discuss, in reality, these changes are legalising accumulation by dispossession in the Adivasi and forest areas through simultaneous lawfare and techno-managerial bureaucratic apparatus that operates in plain sight.

-In the first part, our speaker will help us make sense of how land governance by the state has become reduced to bureaucratic land administration in service of neoliberal capitalism. has been enabled by the digitalisation of land records in the name of modernisation, the land bank policy, and the SVAMITVA* scheme that aims to bring in “conclusive titling” of residential rural residential properties.
+In the first part, Dayamani Barla helps us make sense of how land governance by the state has become reduced to bureaucratic land administration in service of neoliberal capitalism.
+Dayamani also speaks on how this has been enabled by the digitalisation of land records in the name of modernisation, the land bank policy, and the SVAMITVA* scheme that aims to bring in “conclusive titling” of residential rural residential properties.

-In the second part, our speaker will help us unpack the grand designs of “lawfare” in national laws that affect Adivasi land rights, their autonomy, and right to self-determination.
+In the second part, CR Bijoy help us unpack the grand designs of “lawfare” in national laws that affect Adivasi land rights, their autonomy, and right to self-determination.
 For example, the politics behind the piecemeal amendments in mining, environment, forest and wildlife conservation, and biodiversity laws; and the politics of forest administration and conservation elites that systematically sabotage the Forest Rights Act 2006.

-Our speakers will also take us through how these phenomena are being resisted by the affected communities.
+Our speakers also take us through how these phenomena are being resisted by the affected communities.

 *SVAMITVA: Surveying of Villages Abadi and Mapping with Improvised Technology in Village Areas